Key takeaways

 Warehouse and store operations

-Hands stay on inventory, while staff say, “Cash purchase 2,800, packaging materials, 18% GST, Packaging Supplies.”
+Hands stay on inventory.
+Staff simply say, "Cash purchase 2,800, packaging materials, 18% GST, Packaging Supplies."
+No screen needed.

 Field sales and service teams